mjfrigaard/sharing-your-work/manuscript/00intro.md

 - The [R for data science community](https://www.rfordatasci.com/) and [R for Data Science](https://r4ds.had.co.nz/) book are excellent resources to help you started.

-- **Collaboration and reproducibility** - there's a direct connection between collaboration and reproducibility.
+- **Collaboration and reproducibility:** There's a direct connection between collaboration and reproducibility.
 The better your collaborators can reproduce your work, the better they'll understand your results.

 - We recommend RStudio and Github for anyone looking to get started with data science, visualization, reproducible reporting, dashboards development, or website/blog creation.
-By suggesting these particular tools, we're not saying there aren't other ways or workflows capable of accomplishing the same activities.
+By suggesting these particular tools, we're not saying there aren't other ways or means capable of accomplishing the same activities.
 These are the tools we've found success with, so they're what we recommend.